 IPv6

 IPv6: Enable

-Connection Type: PPPoE ~
+Connection Type: PPPoE v

 Share the same PPPoE session with IPv4

 Username:

 Password: Ø

 Get IPv6 Address: Automatically

 ◯ Via SLAAC

 ◯ Via DHCPv6

 Specified by ISP

 Prefix Delegation: Enable (i)

-Prefix Delegation Size: (48-64) (i)
+Prefix Delegation Size: (48-64) (i

 DNS Address: Get from ISP Dynamically

 Use the Following DNS Addresses

 Share the same PPPoE session with IPv4 If your ISP provides only one PPPoE account for both IPv4 and IPv6 connections, and you have already established an IPv4 connection on this WAN port, you can check the box, then the WAN port will use the PPP session of IPv4 PPPoE connection to get the IPv6 address.
 In this case, you do not need to enter the username and password of the PPPoE account.
 If your ISP provides two separate PPPoE accounts for the IPv4 and IPv6 connections, or the IPv4 connection of this WAN port is not based on PPPoE, do not check the box and manually enter the username and password for the IPv6 connection.

 Username Enter the username of your PPPoE account provided by your ISP.
-Password Enter the password of your PPPoE account provided by your ISP.

 Get IPv6 Address Select the proper method whereby your ISP assigns IPv6 address to your gateway.
 Automatically: With this option selected, the gateway will automatically select the method to get IPv6 addresses between SLAAC and DHCPv6.
 Via SLAAC: With SLAAC (Stateless Address Auto-Configuration) selected, your ISP assigns the IPv6 address prefix to the gateway and the gateway automatically generates its own IPv6 address.
 Also, your ISP assigns other parameters including the DNS server address to the gateway.
 Via DHCPv6: With DHCPv6 selected, your ISP assigns an IPv6 address and other parameters including the DNS server address to the gateway using DHCPv6.
 Specified by ISP: With this option selected, enter the IPv6 address you get from your ISP.
 Prefix Delegation Select Enable to get an address prefix by DHCPv6 server from your ISP, or Disable to designate an address prefix for your LAN port manually.
 Clients in LAN will get an IPv6 address with this prefix.
-Prefix Delegation Size an IPv6 address with this prefix.
-With Prefix Delegation enabled, enter the Prefix Delegation Size to determine the length of the address prefix.
+Prefix Delegation Size With Prefix Delegation enabled, enter the Prefix Delegation Size to determine the length of the address prefix.
 If you are not sure about the value, you can ask your ISP.
-Prefix Delegation Size DNS Address With Prefix Delegation enabled, enter the Prefix Delegation Size to determine the length of the address prefix.
-If you are not sure about the value, you can ask your With Prefix Delegation enabled, enter the Prefix Delegation Size to determine the length of the address prefix.
-If you are not sure about the value, you can ask your ISP.
-Select whether to get the DNS address dynamically from your ISP or designate
+DNS Address Select whether to get the DNS address dynamically from your ISP or designate the DNS address manually.
+Get from ISP Dynamically: The DNS address will be automatically assigned by the ISP.
+Use the Following DNS Addresses: Enter the DNS address provided by the ISP.